As a fall out from COVID-19, passenger to freight (P2F) conversions are emerging as a new growth sector for MROs for several reasons:

 Semmco specialises in providing safe working at height access platforms and stands, docking systems and steps so that engineers can reach all relevant areas to carry out work easily and safely.
 Products are robust – built to last, are manufactured from quality materials and designed with the user in mind.
-The products includes fixed systems providing extensive access to the aircraft sides, over wing access, nose and tail docking systems and APU access as well as manoeuvrable PAX steps and under cowl access steps.
+The products includes fixed systems providing extensive access to the aircraft sides, crown access, over wing access, tail and nose docking systems and APU access as well as manoeuvrable PAX steps and under cowl access steps.
 Where possible, the products are modular, designed to support a range of aircraft and the mobile products are easy to move around and position with minimal manual handling.

 All of the products are manufactured from lightweight, aluminium construction and stairs and platforms are slip resistant with self-draining tread.
 Some products incorporate unique sliding and folding hand rails and extendable ‘fingers’ so that they can be positioned as close to the aircraft as possible, minimising risk around extended reach for the engineer and ensuring that there are no gaps in the floor of the product.
 Where applicable products are fitted with edge and railing “soft” protective padding to prevent damage to the aircraft.

 Even after the pandemic is over, there is genuine expectation that e-commerce will continue to thrive and while airfreight remains in demand, there will be a market for continued P2F conversions.
 As this industry thrives, Semmco is here to support all MROs, particularly those wanting to do a professional efficient job, whilst focusing on team safety.

 1 Flight International, February 2021 – “Second Lives”